cconrad/cconrad.github.io/content/blog/2014-01-09-easy-firewall-setup-for-manjaro-linux.md

 comments: true
 date: 2014-01-09 19:08:56 +01:00
 date_gmt: 2014-01-09 18:08:56 +0000
-excerpt: "How to set up a simple firewall on your Manjaro-powered laptop or desktop computer.\r\n\r\n"
+excerpt: "How to set up a simple firewall on your Manjaro-powered laptop or desktop computer:"
 header: false
 published: true
 sidebar: left